Watch this short film about Posterior Cortical Atrophy (PCA) and read Lori's story about noticing the signs of PCA in her husband, John.

 How have you coped with these challenges?

 Alzheimer’s Society was key in providing us with information and steering us to who to speak to.
 I immediately signed up with the local council's carers agency so that we could have their support and advice which was invaluable.
-Through them, we learned about applying for Attendance Allowance, Power of Attorneys, and planning for the future.
-They even ran courses on how to keep our flat safe and dementia-friendly.

 We attended a number of invaluable support groups to meet others who had just been diagnosed.
 At the PCA Support Groups, we not only met other people with PCA for the first time but met wonderful people working to bring more awareness of PCA to the public.